Using Courseload eTexts

 - Internet Explorer 9 or later

-The application may work with other browsers, but they have not been thoroughly tested.
+Other browsers may work, but they have not been thoroughly tested.
 (Courseload strongly recommends upgrading to the latest version of your browser, available to Indiana University students, faculty, and staff from IUware.)

-- Users accessing Courseload eTexts with Internet Explorer 9.0 may experience
+- Users accessing Courseload eTexts with Internet Explorer (IE) 9.0

-- If you use Internet Explorer (IE) 8 or 7, you must first install the Chrome Frame plug-in from Google.
-In a
+- If you use IE 8 or 7, you must first install the Chrome Frame plug-in from Google.
+To access

 You have personal access rights to your material until you are no longer enrolled at the institution.